 - Pace – this means to swim at a comfortable pace at which you can swim endurance.

 - Sprint – swimming as fast as you can for short bursts of time.

 - Choice – your choice of stroke.

 - “On-the-Minute” – completing a set number of laps or meters within a specified time period, such as a minute.
-Pace clocks at competitive training venues make it easy to note your times, and can be easily substituted with a regular clock as long as you can see the second hand.
-Use of a stop-watch or waterproof wearable fitness tracker is also an effective means of keeping times.
+Pace clocks at competitive training venues make it easy to note your times and can be easily substituted with a regular clock as long as you can see the second hand.
+Use of a stop-watch or waterproof wearable fitness tracker is also an effective means of keeping time.

 Swimming Tip 4: Relax!

 Some swimmers make the mistake of tensing up while swimming.
 “Relax” seems like easy advice to follow until you are in the water.
 Tensing up usually happens when exerting too much during a stroke.